Women in Engineering Day

 Thanks to our anti-discrimination pillar, we have been able to approach internal and external issues at the base of the problem and provide clarity and solutions at all levels.
 Doing so has helped us reach our current standing of having 50% of our squad and tech leadership roles being held by women.

 Our commitment to continuing to uphold an equal opportunity workplace and provide more opportunities to women in engineering is a top priority.
 We strive to not only instill confidence and value in women but to provide opportunities of growth and expansion both professionally and personally.
-We are proud to again be celebrating another a year of Women in Engineering Day!
+We are proud to again be celebrating another a year of International Women in Engineering Day!